-If you’re the kind of person who works round the clock, it could help to identify when your creativity and productivity is at its peak to deal with that creative block.
-For me, I am most creative at night so I tend to make music or write after the world is tucked in bed and there is nothing but silence surrounding me.
+If you’re the kind of person who works round the clock, it could help to identify when your creativity and productivity are at their peak to deal with that creative block.
+Me, I am most creative at night so I tend to make music or write after the world is tucked in bed and there is nothing but silence surrounding me.

-Discovering the peak of your creativity is a little difficult especially if it coincides with something else you do in that time.
-However once you identify it, it becomes easier to strategise how you intend on spending that time.
+Discovering the peak of your creativity is a little difficult especially if it coincides with something else you do at that time.
+However, once you identify it, it becomes easier to strategize how you intend on spending that time.

 For example, is your peak at the same time you need to go to the gym?
 Record your ideas on your phone’s voice recorder while you’re going to the gym or even between sets.
 This way you won’t forget what you came up with and can work on it as soon as you come back helping you snap out of that creative block

 August Rush once said, “Music is all around us.
 All you have to do…is listen”.

 Sitting in the same space and staring at the same wall can become tedious and will definitely slow down the music-making process.
 Go out!
 Focus on the world around you and the sounds you hear to de-stress your mind.
 It is easier to deal with a creative block when you see change around you.